YAML Syntax & Structure

 field-in: query

-description: Order status (pending, completed, cancelled)
+description: Order status filter

 required: false